Home Metro Vancouver Municipalities and Parts of Town Coquitlam, British Columbia Coquitlam Christmas Craft Fair

 OTHER HOLIDAY MARKETS

-In addition to the Coquitlam Christmas Craft Fair, a number of other great artisan markets happen on the same weekend in 2022.
+In addition to the Coquitlam Christmas Craft Fair, a number of other great artisan markets happen around the same time each year.
 They include the following:

 Christmas Artisan Market at Coquitlam’s Poirier Forum

 The Coquitlam Christmas Craft Fair is one of the Lower Mainland’s largest and most impressive holiday-themed artisan markets.
-Had it not been cancelled because of the coronavirus pandemic, it would have been celebrating its 40th year in 2020.
+It has also been running since around 1980, so for over 40 years.

-When it does take place, at the event you can expect to see handmade goods like ceramics, clothing, glasswork, woodwork, jewelry, beauty products and food items.
-There are also vendors selling paintings, honey, soaps, toys and everything you can imagine being sold at a Christmas artisan market.
+At the event you can expect to see handmade goods like ceramics, clothing, glasswork, woodwork, jewellery, beauty products and food items.
+There are also vendors selling paintings, honey, soaps, toys and everything you can imagine finding at a Christmas artisan market.

 Where and When

 The Coquitlam Christmas Craft Fair runs over three days in early December.
-In 2021 the dates were December 3rd, 4th and 5th.
-In 2022 the event takes place on December 2nd, 3rd and 4th.
+Last year, it ran from December 1st to the 3rd.

 The event takes place at the Poirier Forum at 618 Poirier Street in Coquitlam.
 Admission to the craft fair is about $5 for adults and $3 for seniors.
-Children ages 12 and under enter for free.
+Children ages 12 and under have free admission.

 Artisan Market Honey Vendor